 My path of Acceptance.

 I’d have a lot more to say about how I feel and how we are approaching this path of IVF with egg donation, and I probably will in the next updates, but talking about my story here has been tougher than expected.
 I would have liked to fully express what it feels like to be in this delicate situation, but I’m not sure if I have succeeded in my intent.

 I’m open-minded and very transparent, yet when I first approached women’s groups trying to conceive (mainly naturally, not specific IVF groups) I remember that people were often asked about the age when they had become pregnant.
 And for women over 40, other questions usually followed:

 “Natural or IVF?” and “With your eggs or as a donor”?

 At the moment I didn’t notice it, only later did I realize that in these apparently innocent questions there was instead a sort of “discrimination” albeit involuntary and probably on an unconscious level.

 Why else ask if the conception happened with IVF and using own eggs or not, in a group of women with fertility problems?
-After paying attention to other reactions and particular comments I understood.
+After paying attention to other reactions and particular comments, I understood.

 The mothers of children conceived by assisted fertilization have “less importance” than those who got pregnant naturally, and mothers with children born with egg donation are, always unconsciously, considered “the poor women” to feel sorry for.
 Half women, despite having become mothers.

-Clearly, all of this happens on an unconscious level.
+All of this happens on an unconscious level.
 So although now I am sure of my decision, I still had to go through that phase of inner “acceptance” that all women, more or less, must undergo if they choose IVF with donor eggs.